-- Before performing a File-New/Open/Exit operation, you should check that there are no unsaved changes to the current working address book, and if this is not the case, show a message box asking the user to confirm or allowing him to save the current address book before exiting. - The table should always be consistent with the address book's contents. - Decide which exceptions should be handled and how (e.g. showing a message box telling the user about the problem).
+- Before performing a File→New/Open/Exit operation, you should check that there are no unsaved changes to the current working address book, and if this is not the case, show a message box asking the user to confirm or allowing him to save the current address book before exiting. - The table should always be consistent with the address book's contents. - Decide which exceptions should be handled and how (e.g. showing a message box telling the user about the problem).
 Any reasonable decision will be accepted.
 Application crashes are not reasonable. - Fill in the table with the contacts of the address book, in alphabetic name order (as in Part I), including keeping it synchronized with the address book. - On highlight (selection) of a table row, fill in the full details in the form below it.
 On double click (default selection) perform the Contact->Edit functionality. - The setHeaderVisible method of the Table class is buggy under Linux.
-As a result, on Linux the column names of the table might be invisible (see https://bugs.eclipse.org/bugs/).
+As a result, on Linux the column names of the table might be invisible (see https://bugs.eclipse.org/bugs/). - Write methods to implement the various actions.
+Have your listeners call these methods, rather than implementing the full event handling capability within the listener's body.